alfredgg/wp-cap-theme/README.md

 wp-cap-theme
 ============

 My first WordPress theme.
-It changes the look&amp;feel of a blog ann like a portfolio
+It changes the look&amp;feel of a blog ann like a portfolio.
+You can see an example at: http://davidberga.cat/